hull/hull-ruby/README.md

     Hull.delete('entity', { uid: 'http://example.com' })

+### Compiling widgets and tempaltes with Rails' Assets Pipeline

+Load `handlebars_assets` in your Gemfile as part of the assets group

+    group :assets do
+      gem 'handlebars_assets'
+    end

+Place your widgets inside the `app/assets/javascripts` dir.

+    app
+    ├── assets
+    │   ├── javascripts
+    │   │   ├── application.js
+    │   │   └── hello
+    │   │       ├── hello.hbs
+    │   │       └── main.js

+And require the in your `application.js` file :

+    //= require handlebars
+    //= require_tree .

 ### Bring your own users

 In addition to providing multiple social login options, Hull allows you to create and authenticate users that are registered within your own app.